Cyberpunk 2077 ultimate car guide: Car classes, horsepower, specs

-A small basic hatchback, the Makigai looks to be a familiar site on the streets of Night City.
+A small basic hatchback, the Makigai looks to be a familiar sight on the streets of Night City.
 While very low powered with only 71hp, its diminutive size will be a tactical advantage when navigating the tiny alleyways and side streets of the city.

 A low-end sedan perfect for getting around without drawing too much attention, the Thorton is a dependable ride for those looking to get around on the cheap.
 While it is significantly more powerful than the Makigai, it is also heavier and far larger.

 The Archer is the ‘premium’ choice from the Economy class from what we’ve seen so far.
 With 212hp and a curb weight similar to the Thorton, it should prove to be a good base for future upgrades.

 This vehicle is available for purchase when roaming the district of Santo Domingo.
 It was constructed from cheap plastic, textiles and wishful thinking, and even though it breaks down often, it’s easy to fix.